“How much is my home worth?”

 For any homeowner, the value of their property is an ever-changing but important statistic of which to be aware.
 For some, owning a house is about finding a place to call home – while for others, a house is simply an investment.

-No matter who you are, it is likely that at some point you will find yourself needing to sell; and in many cases, you need it to happen fast – and we can help by finding the answer to ‘what is my house worth in the UK’…
+No matter who you are, it is likely that at some point you will find yourself needing to sell a house or property; and in many cases, you need it to happen fast – and we can help by finding the answer to ‘what is my house worth in the UK’…

 So, you’re thinking of selling…